EnterSub/Project_Data_Analysis/README.md

 # Student Digitizer
-Student Digitizer is a information system for analyzing and collecting digital footprint of students based on ETL pipeline inside user-friendly mobile application.
+Student Digitizer is an information system for analyzing and collecting digital footprint of students based on ETL pipeline inside user-friendly mobile application.

 ## Demo
 ### Android application